-The weight of the compressor without ancillaries is 32 kg and we recommend that the machine is lifted with a suitable sling.
-The machine must be supported/lifted under the main body and not by the plastic cowls.
+The weight of the compressor without ancillaries is 42 kg and we recommend that the machine is lifted with the eyebolt supplied.
+Alternatively the machine must be supported/lifted under the main body and not by the plastic cowls

 Any equipment used for lifting the machine should be rated accordingly.